Azure/azure-powershell/src/LoadTesting/docs/Update-AzLoad.md

 The list of user assigned identities associated with the resource.
 The user identity will be ARM resource ids.
 The User Assigned Identity is a hashtable with keys in the form of an ARM resource id '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}.
-The values of the keys can be empty objects ({}) to assign an identity.
+The values of the keys can be empty objects ({}) to assign an identity and $null to remove an existing identity.

 ```yaml
 Type: System.Collections.Hashtable